dragonflies and damselflies, with dennis paulson

 (Don’t be shy; I just learned my first couple of IDs recently.)

-I’ll email two winners, who will be drawn at random after entries close at midnight on Monday, June 17.
+I emailed two winners, who were drawn at random after entries closed at midnight on Monday, June 17, 2013.
 Good luck to all!

 (Dragonfly photos copyright Dennis Paulson.)